PoojaKameshwaran/Steam-Select/README.md

-# Steam Select: MLOps-Powered Game Recommendation System
+# Steam Select: Steam Game Recommendation System

 ## Introduction
 Steam Select is a machine learning-powered game recommendation system designed to enhance user experience by providing personalized game suggestions and profitable bundle deals.
 Users input five of their favorite games, and the system recommends five similar games along with profitable game bundles, helping them discover new titles efficiently.